 The solution is real-time insight

 Our newest sensor, the CRM 3000, provides an extra set of eyes on the ground.
-Designed to measure rail temperature, it utilises our remote monitoring system, MTinfo 3000, using a wireless NB-IoT connection and a private network.
+Designed to measure rail temperature, it utilises our monitoring application Insight, using a wireless NB-IoT connection and a private network.
 The CRM 3000 keeps you up-to-date constantly and whenever the track reaches an unacceptable level of heat, as defined by you, our system raises an alarm.

 Benefits of remote temperature monitoring

-Our MTinfo 3000 system provides you with real-time insight into rail temperatures remotely.
+Our monitoring application Insight provides you with real-time insight into rail temperatures remotely.
 This gives you the chance take proactive steps to avoid unnecessary speed restrictions or stop a problem before it happens.

 The CRM 3000 is developed with safety in mind.
 Remote monitoring removes the requirement for workers to be on track taking temperature measurements, removing them from a high-risk environment.
 In addition, it is quick and easy to install a CRM 3000, it simply attaches to the web of the rail magnetically in a matter of seconds, therefore minimising the amount of engineer time spent on track.